TacnaynDev/Core-Shader-Template/README.md

 Dropped items do not render shadows properly during pickup animation (Unfixable due to all shadows being handled as blocks)

 ## TODO
+Remove FogShape from all the jsons
-Remove unnecessary UV maps from fragment shaders to further optimize template
+Fix rendertype_lines (some lines are entities and some are blocks) Remove unnecessary UV maps from fragment shaders to further optimize template
 Add support for customizing GUI and text elements more easily
+Merge fragment shaders and allow for editing those